junxit/us-congress-bills-114/metadata.md

 - 2016-06-13 — Placed on the Union Calendar, Calendar No. 482.
 - 2016-06-13 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-620.
 - 2016-06-13 — Reported by the Committee on Science, Space, and Technology.
 H. Rept.
 114-620.
+- 2016-06-14 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.